 The term granulomatous means a chronic inflammation that is characterized by several types of cells, including fibroblasts and immune cells.
-The term Meningoencephalomyelitis refers to an inflammation of the brain, spinal cord and the membranes that surround them (the meninges) that leads to the formation of granulomas -- immune cells that collect in a ball shape which form when the immune system tries to block off foreign substances.
+The term Meningoencephalomyelitis refers to an inflammation of the brain, spinal cord and the membranes that surround them (the meninges) that leads to the formation of granulomas—immune cells that collect in a ball shape which form when the immune system tries to block off foreign substances.
 These can be localized, diffused or involve multiple areas.

-- ataxia (stumbling, wobbly gait)
+- Ataxia (stumbling, wobbly gait)

-- blindness or vision problems
+- Blindness or vision problems

-- behavior changes
+- Behavior changes

-- facial paralysis
+- Facial paralysis

-- Weakness of all four limbs (tetraparesis)
+- A weakness of hind limbs or all four limbs (tetraparesis)

-- depressed attitude
+- Depressed attitude

-- head pressing against objects
+- Head pressing against objects

 Your vet will ask you to provide a history of your dog's health including a description of his symptoms and when they began.
 A physical exam will follow along with a blood count, biochemistry profile and urinalysis.